mabuse68/EDC-Samples/transfer/transfer-08-consumer-provision-pull/README.md

 * `backend-service`: represent the backend service where the consumer connector will send the EndpointDataReference to access the data

-> [!NOTE] For the sake of simplicity, we will use an in-memory catalog and fill it with just one single
+> [!NOTE]
-> [!NOTE] asset.
+> For the sake of simplicity, we will use an in-memory catalog and fill it with just one single asset.
 The in-memory catalog isn't persistent, and it's lost after every connector's shutdown.

 # Prepare the environment